CBS Studio Building: CBS Radio

-In 1939, CBS, which had its corporate headquarters around the corner at 485 Madison Avenue, bought the building at 49 East 52nd Street, to move its radio operations, except for the main network newsroom.
+In 1939, CBS, which had its corporate headquarters around the corner at 485 Madison Avenue, bought the building at 49 East 52nd Street to move its radio operations, except for the main network newsroom.

 Architects Fellheimer & Wagner extensively renovated the building—including eliminating the earlier Vanderbilt ornate external features and eliminating windows for soundproofing—and carved up the building into seven studios, including one which could accommodate audiences of 300 as well as symphony orchestras that could broadcast.
 Arthur Godfrey broadcast from Studio 21 in the building and had his main office there.

 Columbia Records

 With the advent of television, large radio studios that could accommodate audiences were no longer needed.
 Radio operations moved to the CBS Broadcast Center at 524 West 57th Street.
 By 1966 the facility had become recording studios for Columbia Records.
-Frank Sinatra, Barbra Streisand, Leonard Cohen, Laura Nyro, Bob Dylan (in spring 1970 for part of his New Morning album), Paul Simon, Paul McCartney and Mahavishnu Orchestra (Birds Of Fire) recorded music there.
+Frank Sinatra, Barbra Streisand, Leonard Cohen, Laura Nyro, Bob Dylan (in spring 1970 for part of his New Morning album), Paul Simon, Miles Davis, Paul McCartney and Mahavishnu Orchestra (Birds Of Fire) recorded music there.

 The facility contained Columbia's "Studio B" on the second floor and "Studio E" on the sixth floor.
 From 1974 until 1982, CBS Radio Mystery Theatre was recorded in Studio 27, renamed Studio G in honor of Arthur Godfrey.